 Help the business clarify their tactical objectives

-Responding to change is a well-rehearsed line, but it’s important that everyone …
+Responding to change is a well-rehearsed line, but it’s important that everyone understands the new objectives.
+Try to get a clear line …

 Moving from continuous coping to continuous improvement

 Recently I was discussing one such challenge with a fintech organisation.
-They wanted to implement automated testing but felt paralysed …Read more
+They wanted to implement automated testing but felt paralysed to progress the idea.
+The benefits of automated testing are …Read more

 Diversity and Inclusion – It makes business agility sense